BlaineAndersonDev/Rails5_2018_Skeleton/README.md

 #### Rails Generate Commands:
   * [RoR Generation Guide.](http://guides.rubyonrails.org/command_line.html#rails-generate)
   * `rails g` can be used as a shortcut command.
+  * `rails d` can be used to destroy the generation if you need to redo it.

 ###### Controller Generation:
   * [Personal Preference Controller Generation Guide](https://www.sitepoint.com/building-your-first-rails-application-views-and-controllers/)